-Patients are required to wear masks when outside of their rooms.
-In addition, visitors and all healthcare workers must wear a provided surgical mask when on site.
+The maternity patients and partner / support person is required to wear a mask when outside of their room.
+In addition, healthcare workers must wear a provided surgical mask and eye protection when on site.
 This is mandatory for all staff, including doctors, nurses, food service attendants, cleaning staff, allied health staff, corporate staff and any contractors on site.

 Can I have my partner AND another support person or doula with me during childbirth?

-Unfortunately, due to social distancing requirements, only your partner / support person is able to be present during childbirth (including labour ward and operating theatre).
+Unfortunately, only your partner / support person is able to be present during childbirth (including labour ward and operating theatre).

 My partner needs to go home while I’m in hospital, will you let them back in?

 We encourage partners / support people to minimise leaving and re-entering the Maternity Unit where possible.
 Where they need to leave the hospital they will be required to undergo a risk assessment to determine their need to have a RAT prior to returning to the maternity unit.

 Unvaccinated partners / support persons will not be permitted to return to the hospital after delivery.